Halifax County Dartmouth

 Halifax County-Dartmouth was a provincial electoral district in Nova Scotia, Canada, that elected one member to the Nova Scotia House of Assembly.
-It was created in 1956 from portions of the former Halifax County district and existed until 1967, at which point the district was reformed into Dartmouth North and Dartmouth South.
+It was created in 1956 and included a portion of the Halifax County and the Town of Dartmouth.
+It was dissolved in 1967 into Dartmouth North and Dartmouth South.

 Members of the Legislative Assembly

 Halifax County-Dartmouth elected the following members to the Legislative Assembly: